QubesOS/qubes-doc/user/advanced-topics/salt.md

    VM-specific property is set with the `qvm-prefs` command, while the global property is set with the `qubes-prefs` command.

-2. Created the `default-mgmt-dvm` DisposableVM Template, which is hidden from the menu (to avoid accidental use), has networking disabled, and has a black label (the same as TemplateVMs).
+2. Created the `default-mgmt-dvm` disposable template, which is hidden from the menu (to avoid accidental use), has networking disabled, and has a black label (the same as TemplateVMs).
 This VM is set as the global `management_dispvm`.
-Keep in mind that this DVM template has full control over the VMs it's used to manage.
+Keep in mind that this disposable template has full control over the VMs it's used to manage.

 ## Writing Your Own Configurations